CMHAAorg/cmhaa-website/site/content/about.md

       In Australia, a small group of business leaders decided to act on their view that more could be done by corporate Australia to support mental in the workplace.
-They had heard of the great work of CMHA UK led by Poppy Jaman OBE, and were particularly interested in the business-led, expert-guided approach that was taken by its members to address this growing challenge.
+They had heard of the great work of CMHA UK led by Poppy Jaman OBE, and were particularly interested in the organisation's business-led, expert-guided approach to addressing this growing challenge.

       The group reached out to other business leaders to determine their interest in forming a similar alliance in Australia.
+The idea of businesses working together in a collaborative, non-competitive way, and openly sharing their data, research and experience around what works and doesn't work,  and, together with experts, coming up with new solutions, was compelling.

-The idea of businesses pooling their data and resources, sharing their knowledge, and working in a collaborative, non-competitive way, was compelling, and in early 2020 the Corporate Mental Health Alliance Australia was formed with 15 founding members.
+      and the working together with experts in a collaborative, non-competitive way, was compelling, and in early 2020 the Corporate Mental Health Alliance Australia was formed with 15 founding members.
   - type: split_title_content_background
     title: What we do
     content: >-